-Centers and offices should be open from 8:00 a.m. to 4:30 p.m.
-Monday through Friday.
+Centers and offices should be open from 8:00 a.m. to 5:00 p.m.
+Monday through Thursday and 8:00 a.m. to 1:30 p.m. on Friday.
 The Program Director may approve schedule changes for up to five days and must notify the Executive Director by email.
-Office schedule changes of more that five consecutive days must be approved by the Executive Director.
+Office schedule changes of more than five consecutive days must be approved by the Executive Director.
 Justification for schedules submitted should accompany the requests.